tonyskidmore/docker-swarm-monitoring/README.md

 ````

-If we then go back to the `RabbitMQ-Overview` dashboard we should see that that `Ready messages` is now 0 and some further consumer based activity.
+If we then go back to the `RabbitMQ-Overview` dashboard we should see that `Ready messages` is now 0 and some further consumer based activity.

 ### References